ETAP 26s

-The ETAP 26s is a Belgian trailerable sailboat that was designed by Marc-Oliver von Ahlen as a cruiser and first built in 2005.
+The ETAP 26s is a Belgian sailboat that was designed by Marc-Oliver von Ahlen as a cruiser and first built in 2005.

 The design was Sail magazine's Yacht of the Year in 2017.

 Production

 The design has been built by ETAP Yachting in Belgium since 2005.
 It remained advertised as still in production in 2023.

 Design

 The ETAP 26s is a recreational keelboat, built predominantly of glassfibre, with wood trim.
 The construction is of a polyester glassfibre and closed-cell polyurethane foam sandwich, which provides buoyancy and makes the boat unsinkable.
 It has a fractional sloop rig with a bowsprit; a plumb stem; a vertical, walk-through transom; dual, canted, transom-hung rudders controlled by a tiller and a fixed fin keel or optional shoal draft dual keels.
 The fin keel version displaces 3964 lb and carries 1101 lb of lead ballast, while the dual keel version displaces 4008 lb and carries 1145 lb of ballast.

 The boat has a draft of 4.92 ft with the standard fin keel and 2.79 ft with the optional shoal draft tandem keels.

 The boat is fitted with a Japanese Yanmar diesel engine or a small outboard motor for docking and manoeuvring.

 The design has sleeping accommodation for four people, with a double "V"-berth in the bow cabin and two straight settees in the main cabin.
 The galley is located on both sides, just aft of the bow cabin.
 The galley is equipped with a two-burner stove and a sink.
 The head is located in the bow cabin on the port side.
 The fresh water tank has a capacity of 13 u.s.gal.